dkoz/gamercon-async/README.md

  - List the key features of your package.
  - Explain what makes your package stand out.

+## Supported Games
+- Ark: Survival Ascended
+- The Isle: Evrima
+- Source Engine Games
+- Palworld
+- Path of Titans

+Mostly any game that supports source rcon will work with this protocol.

 ## Installation

  Install `gamercon-async` using pip: